martinjaroszewicz/two/README.md

 # two
-Two Oscillators, FM and Ring
+Two Oscillators, FM and Ring, work in progress